ephbaum/EphWordsBlog/src/content/blog/2023/05/2023-05-21-2023-week-20-approaching-the-halfway-mark.md

 We ran some errands this morning that had us shooting back and forth across Bremerton and it gave us the opportunity to explore a bit around Navy Yard City and Sherman Heights, for example.
 There are such interesting different and distinct areas of Bremerton.

-Today, getting around this town as a bit harder than usual as they shut down the downtown area bounded by 11th, Warren, and Burwell for the annual Armed Forces Day Parade.
+Today, getting around this town was a bit harder than usual as they shut down the downtown area bounded by 11th, Warren, and Burwell for the annual Armed Forces Day Parade.

 Due the aforementioned errands, we weren't able to attend, but I do hope a good time was had by all. 😀